Battle of Tolosa (1813): Actions 22–25 June

+Tolosa lies in the deep valley of the Oria River.

 On 20 June Foy issued orders to evacuate Bilbao.
 On 21 June, the day of battle, Maucune's division set off at dawn from Vitoria, escorting a large convoy toward the French frontier.
 That evening Maucune told Foy at Bergara that he had heard the sound of cannon fire behind him.
 The next day, refugees appeared, telling of a disaster and warning that Allied troops were in pursuit.
 Longa's division left Vitoria at dawn on 22 June.
 Girón's tired troops left Vitoria in the afternoon but were soon halted when Clausel was discovered to the south.
 With only two battalions, Foy was able to slow Longa's advance at the cost of about 200 casualties.
 By 23 June, Foy collected about 3,000 soldiers at Bergara and with these he confronted Longa's division while waiting for the garrison of Bilbao and Vertigier Saint Paul's Italian brigade to reach him.
 The Army of Galicia arrived at noon, but since the soldiers were in a state of exhaustion, Girón planned to attack Foy the following day.
 As soon as the missing French units reached Bergara in the afternoon, Foy marched east to Villareal de Álava.

 Both Girón's Spanish Army of Galicia and Graham's column were told off to intercept the retreat of Foy's forces.
 However, poor staff work and heavy rains delayed the advance of Graham's column.
 The King's German Legion (KGL) light infantry brigade made good progress on 22 June, but the remainder of the British 1st Division and Thomas Bradford's Portuguese brigade lagged behind.
 Farther to the rear were Denis Pack's Portuguese brigade and George Anson's British cavalry brigade.

 Anxious that Allied troops might use the road from Salvatierra to cut him off, Foy instructed Maucune to hold the road open until his 8,000 soldiers got past the danger point.
 Maucune sent the convoy ahead to Tolosa and turned back.
 He assigned one brigade to hold Villafranca de Ordicia and the second brigade to defend Beasain.
 Foy's column left Villareal de Álava in the predawn hours of 24 June with Saint Paul's brigade acting as the rearguard.
 Longa's troops caught up with the Italians but were unable to slow them down.
 Graham attacked Maucune with the soldiers he had available.
 Bradford's Portuguese were repulsed in their first attack on Villafranca but eventually pressed their opponents back.
 The KGL light battalions attacked and captured Beasain, but Maucune pulled back to high ground and continued to defy the Allies.
 Meanwhile, Foy's column crossed behind Maucune and got away toward Tolosa.
 On 24 June Maucune sustained 200 casualties and Graham lost 93, while the Italians and Longa's Spaniards each lost about 100 men.